darrarski/ScrollViewController/README.md

 Last version developed using Swift 4.2 is `v1.0.12`.

+### Swift Package Manager

+`ScrollViewController` is compatible with [Swift Package Manager](https://swift.org/package-manager/).
+You can add it as a dependency to your [Xcode project](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) or [swift package](https://github.com/apple/swift-package-manager/blob/master/Documentation/Usage.md#defining-dependencies).

 ### CocoaPods

 You can integrate `ScrollViewController` with your project using [CocoaPods](https://cocoapods.org).
 Just add this line to your `Podfile`: